cssoc/CTF17-18/README.md

 #### smooth

-Factorise modulus (which is smooth) with pollards p-1, then use pohlig-hellman to recover message.
+Factorise modulus (whoose factors are smooth) with pollards p-1, then use pohlig-hellman to recover the message.

 ### Pwn